 Rottweiler

-Rottweilers are loyal, brave and smart large dogs that are devoted to their owners and make excellent guard dogs.
+Rottweilers are strong, muscular and agile large-sized dogs that are devoted to their owners and make excellent guard dogs.
+Loyal, brave and smart, they have a great work ethic and a goofy side.
+Playful around family and friends, they are aloof towards strangers until introduced.
 Despite some negative publicity in the media, they are not generally dangerous dogs.

 Recommended forActive individuals and families